bialeckim5/NLP_Story_Cloze_Public/Readme.md

 The model is a very basic one - 5 timeslice points into a keras LSTM layer with a single output.
 This output is put through a sigmoid function (Dense layer with 1 output).

 ![Basic LSTM model](lstm/basic_model.png)

+#### NN on spacy vector representation

+We trained a keras multi-layer NN comprised of Dense layers on the SpaCy vector representation of the

  ---
 ### Data